RedTeamSubnet/blog.theredteam.io/docs/blog/posts/an.eslint_updates.md

 ![Thumbnail](../../assets/images/an.new_eslint_rules.png)

 We have updated our repository's ESLint configuration and will begin enforcing it from **2025-11-23**.
-This announcement explains what changes to expect, how the rules will affect contributions, and quick steps you can take to run/fix lint issues locally.
+This announcement explains what changes to expect, how the rules will affect contributions, and quick steps you can take to run/fix lint issues in your submission to pass validation.

 ### What Changed